Effective Kennel Training Techniques: Helping Your Dog Adjust and Feel Secure

 - Chew toys

 It’s important to consider your individual dog’s needs and play habits.
 You’ll also want to be careful with the type of toys you leave in dog kennels.
 Some toys are easily breakable, which could be a choking hazard.
-If your dog has a tendency to chew or destroy toys, it’s best to only leave non-destructible toys in the enclosure.
+If your dog tends to chew or destroy toys, it’s best to only leave non-destructible toys in the enclosure.

 Add Sprinklers or a Wading Pool to the Outdoor Area

-During the warm summer months, you might think about including cool-down activities in the outdoor part of the kennel.
-If your dog loves the water, adding some aquatic activities can bring some fun into the kennel.
+During the warm summer months, you may be thinking about different ways to keep your dog cool.
+If your dog loves the water, adding some aquatic activities to the outdoor area can bring some fun into the kennel.
 Try putting in a sprinkler or small wading pool so that your pet can stay entertained and comfortable when the temperatures are soaring.

 Set up Enrichment or Sensory Activities

 Besides toys and water activities, there are other kinds of activities you can set up in dog kennels to make the space more enjoyable.
 For example, you might include sensory features in the kennel.
-Some fun and stimulating activities might include tunnels, hoops, and obstacle courses.
+Some fun activities for your dog might include tunnels, hoops, and obstacle courses.

 You might also include rubber padding or fake turf on the ground of the kennel.
 Some pet owners may even decide to include real plants in or near the kennel to provide a sensory experience for their dogs.
 However, with this option, it’s essential that you only include non-toxic plants.
 You may also want to consider putting real grass or a sand pit into the enclosure to provide stimulation.